iomicroservices/baselink-nuxt/content/how-to-guides/blocklist.md

 - **Focus on What Matters**: Prioritize important calls and boost productivity by minimizing interruptions.
 - **Customizable**: Tailor call filtering to your specific business needs with our user-friendly control panel.
 - **Instant Control**: Adjust settings in real-time.
 No waiting around or complicated procedures.
-- **Peace of Mind**: Rest assured that unsolicited calls won’t reach you, allowing for a better customer and employee experience.
+- **Peace of Mind**: Rest assured that unsolicited calls won't reach you, allowing for a better customer and employee experience.

 **Ready to streamline your calls and safeguard your time?** Blocklist by eLandline is your first step towards more efficient, focused business communication.
 Let's keep the important conversations flowing and block out the rest.